Get methyl iodide out of our food!

 Brown has delayed action on the cancer-causing strawberry pesticide methyl iodide for more than a year, saying that the decision should rest with the head of the pesticide regulation agency.
 Now that Leahy is taking the helm, he can act on the issue.
 California has the opportunity to get methyl iodide out of our food.

-Environmental Working Group is partnering with the Pesticide Action Network to make sure Director Leahy knows you want methyl iodide off the market.
+EWG is partnering with the Pesticide Action Network to make sure Director Leahy knows you want methyl iodide off the market.
 Sign the petition to Governor Brown and Director Leahy today!